Why Entrepreneurs Need to Take Care of Their Mental Health

-Maybe you don’t need to spend $500 per hour on a coach.
-And yes, the coaches that charge $100 per hour aren’t a poorer choice, they just have something different to offer.
-All that said, if you’re like me and you know what you want and what you need, maybe you just need a listener.
+You may not need to spend $500 per hour on a coach.
+And yes, the coaches that charge $100 per hour aren’t a poorer choice; they just have something different to offer.
+That said, if you’re like me and know what you want and need, maybe you just need a listener.
 If that’s the case, I say don’t hire a coach.
 Hire a mentor who will act more like a therapist.

 Bootstrapping Mental Health on a Budget

 Not everyone can afford a coach when they’re starting out.
 And I could argue that just starting out is when you need the most emotional support.
-If you’re bootstrapping your own mental health, it’s important to stay focused.
+If you’re bootstrapping your mental health, staying focused is important.
 You’ll still need an outlet for frustration, someone to talk to, and time to recharge.
 These things can all help relieve stress at that crucial point:

 - Talk to an animal